 I didn’t stress that much by walking or running up and get there as soon as possible, I really enjoyed just walking in a normal pace and viewing the picturesque landscape.

 That is a picture of the volcano.
-Not all active volcanoes burts out lava and are pointy and scary.
+Not all active volcanoes burst out lava and are pointy and scary.
 This one is tiny and I am quite lucky to wake up to the view of this volcano every morning.
 Unless it is covered by clouds.
 That happens often.
-This is probalby the most clear picture I could get of the volcano.
+This is probably the clearest picture I could get of the volcano.
 It was surrounded by clouds the rest of the day.